charlesoma/react-router-saas-template/app/docs/organization-dashboard-calendar.md

 - `startHour` and `endHour` simply come from transforming `start_at`/`end_at` in the loader.
 - `date` is derived from the local start date of each event.
 - The front-end event selection and display logic does **not** need to change.

+In the current mocked implementation we assume there are at most a small number of overlapping events, so they can safely stack in the same horizontal lane.
+For a production calendar with heavy overlap you would typically:

+- Group events by overlapping ranges for a given day.
+- Assign each event a **lane index** within its group (e.g. 0, 1, 2...).
+- Compute a `width` and `left` percentage per lane (e.g. 3 lanes → ~33% width each, with horizontal offsets).

+This produces a familiar multi-column layout where overlapping events are shown side-by-side instead of on top of each other.
+The existing absolute-positioning approach in `dashboard.tsx` (using `top`/`height` based on hours) can be extended with these lane calculations without changing the core event model or loader contract.

 ### 4.2 Daily Agenda